ericpriceco/ericpriceco.github.io/content/posts/2024-05-07-self-hosted-gha-runners.md

 - installing the listener pods on the core nodes and not temporary nodes setup by Karpenter
 - telling the runner pod to run on my "general" node type in the Karpenter pool
 - NOTE: update the githubConfigUrl setting to your organization
+- NOTE: githubConfigSecret in this case is using a custom Github app to generate the temporary token instead of using a Personal Access Token.
+Directions to create an app for this purpose is located [here](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/authenticating-to-the-github-api)

 ```terraform
 resource "helm_release" "arc_runners" {